 If you work in primary care, we offer a course aimed specifically at your area of practice.
 Please see Management of Chronic Respiratory Conditions for Primary and Community Practitioners for more details.

-Short course continuing professional development (10 months part-time)
+Short course cpd and short courses (10 months part-time)

 Read this institution's report